Anne Hutchinson: Adulthood: following John Cotton

 The Puritans wanted to abolish the ceremony of the Church of England and govern their churches based on a consensus of the parishioners.
 They preferred to eliminate bishops appointed by the monarchs, choose their own church elders (or governors), and provide for a lay leader and two ministers—one a teacher in charge of doctrine, and the other a pastor in charge of people's souls.
 By 1633, Cotton's inclination toward such Puritan practices had attracted the attention of Archbishop William Laud, who was on a campaign to suppress any preaching and practices that did not conform to the practices of the established Anglican Church.
 In that year, Cotton was removed from his ministry, and he went into hiding.
 Threatened with imprisonment, he made a hasty departure for New England aboard the ship Griffin, taking his pregnant wife with him.
 During the voyage to the colonies, she gave birth to their child, whom they named Seaborn.

 When Cotton left England, Anne Hutchinson described it as a "great trouble unto her," and said that she "could not be at rest" until she followed her minister to New England.
 Hutchinson believed that the Spirit instructed her to follow Cotton to America, "impressed by the evidence of divine providence".
 She was well into her 14th pregnancy, however, so she did not travel until after the baby was born.
 With the intention of soon going to New England, the Hutchinsons allowed their oldest son Edward to sail with Cotton before the remainder of the family made the voyage.
-In 1634, 43-year-old Anne Hutchinson set sail from England with her 48-year-old husband William and their other ten surviving children, aged about eight months to 19 years.
+In 1634, 43-year-old Anne Hutchinson embarked on a journey by sailing from England with her 48-year-old husband William and their other ten surviving children, aged about eight months to 19 years.
 They sailed aboard the Griffin, the same ship that had carried Cotton and their oldest son a year earlier.